 Nowadays consumers need this connection betwenn traceability and transparency.

-Nowadays consumers are increasingly interested in knowing where the product they intend to buy comes from and how it was treated.
+The are increasingly interested in knowing where the product they intend to buy comes from and how it was made.

-The ID Factory offers a concrete solution to achieve the secure and transparent tracking of the supply chain, in order to know every single step from the beginning.
+The ID Factory is a fashion supply chain software, that offers a concrete solution to achieve the secure and transparent tracking of the supply chain, in order to know every single step from the beginning.